appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ![chrome://inspect in the search bar](./resources/nodecloud/chromeInspect.png)*chrome://inspect in the search bar*

-This will display a view similar to the following in the window:
+It displays a view similar to the following in the window:

 ![Available targets to inspect with the Chrome Debugger](./resources/nodecloud/chromeDebugger.png)*Available targets to inspect with the Chrome Debugger*